Fast and efficient transportation system

 The base price of a ticket to cover interest.
 Currency / USD$

-Distance for calculating ticket price and travel time.
+Distance or calculating ticket price and travel time.
 Energy surcharge factor

 Price per pallet for cargo.
 Travel Time